cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 ##### Challenges

-▹&nbsp;&nbsp;&nbsp;*How to avoid building the entire source tree each time?*
+▹&nbsp;&nbsp;&nbsp;*How to avoid building the entire source tree each time*

 Every time a line of code is changed, Docker's build cache is invalidated, causing it to rebuild the entire codebase from scratch.
-Typically this takes anywhere from minutes to hours depending on codebase and build infrastructure.
+Typically, this takes anywhere from minutes to hours, depending on codebase and build infrastructure.
 How can you get Docker to build incrementally, reusing the intermediate build artifacts from its last invocation?

-▹&nbsp;&nbsp;&nbsp;*How to keep source and build trees out of the images?*
+▹&nbsp;&nbsp;&nbsp;*How to keep source and build trees out of the images*

 Another problem you encounter when writing Dockerfiles for a monolithic codebase is the size of the Docker images resulting from it.
-The intermediate images contain the entire source and build trees, including a heap of intermediate and unrelated build artifacts, as well as the complete build toolchain.
+The intermediate images contain the entire source and build trees, including a heap of unrelated build artifacts, as well as the complete build toolchain.

 [Multi-stage
 builds](https://docs.docker.com/develop/develop-images/multistage-build/) are